Best Things To Do in Marrakech, Morocco

 An ancient mausoleum surrounded by gardens.
 The graves are decorated with colorful tiles.

 A school from the 1500s with colorful courtyards and a prayer hall.

 This was one of the places I was most looking forward to visiting in Marrakech Morocco.
 I did tons of research before my trip and nowhere did I read that it has been CLOSED for TWO YEARS for renovations!!
-Seriously how did I miss that??!
-Who knows when it’s going to open back up??
-Before you go, ask your hotel if they know if it’s open yet!!
+Before you go all the way out there, ask your hotel if they know if it’s open yet!!